Global Existence and Long Time Behavior in Einstein-Belinski-Zakharov Soliton Spacetimes: Main results

-The study of Einstein's field equations has a long history of important developments.
-Choquet-Bruhat \cite{CB,CB2} gave a foundational mathematical description of the evolution of initial data.
-A complete mathematical understanding of well-known black holes has taken many years.
-The stability of the Kerr black hole was recently obtained in a series of works by Klainerman, Szeftel and Giorgi \cite{klainerman5,klainerman2,klainerman3,klainerman4,Giorgi}.
-In the case of the Schwarzschild black hole, Dafermos, Holzegel, Rodnianski and Taylor \cite{Dafermos1,Dafermos2,Dafermos3} showed codimensional stability and the asymptotic stability.
-Finally, Hintz and Vasy \cite{HV} proved nonlinear stability of Kerr under de Sitter gravity.

-In the case of the Einstein equations, symmetries are crucial.
-Given the complexity of the Einstein equations, this is a natural form to approach otherwise untreatable problems.
-A particular result is the \textit{strong cosmic censorship conjecture}, which states that for a generic initial data, the MGHD\footnote{ Yvonne Choquet-Bruhat showed that it is possible to formulate the Einstein vacuum equations can be viewed as an initial value problem \cite{CB}, and given the initial data there is a part of spacetime, the so-called maximum global hyperbolic development (MGHD), which is uniquely determined up to isometry.} is inextensible.
-In vaccuum, Ringstr\"om provided important results in the framework of the so-called Gowdy symmetry, see \cite{Ringstrom2, Ringstrom}.
-Smulevici studied the same issue for T2-symmetric\footnote{A spacetime $(M, g)$ is said to be $T^2$-symmetric if the metric is invariant under the action of the Lie group $T^2$ and the group orbits are spatial.
-These solutions constitute a class of spacetimes admitting a torus action.} spacetimes with positive cosmological constant \cite{Smulevici}.
-Gowdy spacetimes have also been considered as a model to study gravitational waves and mathematical cosmology \cite{Gowdy}.
-The compatibility of the initial data with the conditions known as constraint equations is another important issue.
-Huneau et. al. considered spacetimes with a translational Killing vector, i.e. a symmetry with respect to one of the spatial coordinates \cite{Huneau}.
+{ \begin{rem} We give now a {\bf brief} and incomplete description of related results where the symmetry assumptions are close to the ones that we use in this work.
+In the series of works \cite{Christo_91, Christo_94, Christo_99}, Christodoulou established a rigorous theoretical framework supporting the cosmic censorship conjecture (CCC) by analyzing the gravitational collapse of spherically symmetric scalar fields and showing that, while naked singularities may form, they are unstable under perturbations of the initial data.
+Another important use of symmetries for the same problem is related with the proof that, for a generic initial data, the maximum global hyperbolic development (MGHD)\footnote{ Yvonne Choquet-Bruhat showed that it is possible to formulate the Einstein vacuum equations can be viewed as an initial value problem \cite{CB}, and given the initial data there is a part of spacetime, the so-called maximum global hyperbolic development (MGHD), which is uniquely determined up to isometry.} is inextensible.
+In vacuum, Ringstr\"om provided key censorship results in the framework of the Gowdy symmetry, see \cite{Ringstrom2, Ringstrom}.
+These results on CCC are essentially confined to the vacuum case, while the use of symmetries in the case of Einstein's field equation with matter and/or other fields such as in \cite{DaRe0,DaRe1,DaRe2} has not been included here by length reasons, but it is extensive and numerous.
+See the previous results and references therein for full details.